 The app is where Sleeper shines, as it is a fantasy site built for the 21st century.
 The overall experience, from drafting and roster management to game days, is top-tier.

 Functionality and the UI are at the top of Sleeper’s priorities.
 Everything can be done with a click on your phone.
 But they also offer desktop support as well for those who are at a desk all day, meaning you’ll never miss a pick in a draft.

-The rise of Best Ball has been meteoric, especially over the last two years.
-Leading this charge is Underdog Fantasy.
+The rise of Best Ball has been meteoric, especially over the last three years, and leading this charge is Underdog Fantasy.